Issa Amro: Arrest by the Palestinian Authority

 On September 2, 2017, he was arrested by the Palestinian Authority (PA) on charges of violating the new "electronic crimes" law.
 The actual offense was "denouncing on Facebook the arrest of a journalist calling for the resignation of PA head", acts which others have been tantamount to criticizing the Palestinian Authority.
 President Abbas has been criticized for the decree under which Amro was arrested which uses words such as "harming national unity" and references to "social fabric".
 Amro has complained that the decree is an attack on freedom of expression Diana Buttu, commenting on the law, parallels between the PA actions and Israel's crackdown on dissent with the occupation, stated:

 The passage of this law, and the PA’s subsequent actions, make clear that neither Israel nor the authority will tolerate dissent.

 On September 9, 2017, he was released on bail, following an outpouring of protests to the PA by human rights NGOs and others.

 2023 assault

 While being interviewed by Lawrence Wright in Hebron on February 13, 2023, Amro was grabbed by the neck and thrown to the ground by an IDF soldier.
 The soldier was jailed by Israeli authorities for ten days for the assault.

+2025 raid

+In May 2025, Amro stated that Israeli soldiers and settlers had raided his home, as part of what he believes was retaliation for his appearance in the documentary The Settlers.